-- In an experimental situation, the CIE XYZ colour space is able to match any colour an observer sees with a known mixture of wavelengths of light.
+In an experimental situation, the CIE XYZ colour space can match any colour an observer sees with a known mixture of wavelengths of light.

 The foundation of the CIE XYZ colour space is the ability to identify the precise mixture of wavelengths of light needed to stimulate cone cells to produce any colour experience within the visible spectrum.

 Viewed diagrammatically the CIE XYZ colour space takes the form of a graph showing a volume of colour corresponding with every wavelength in the visible spectrum.
 The location of every colour is determined in relation to the x and y axes of the graph.
 The two axes are used to identify the coordinates for each colour within this two-dimensional vector space.